 In the meantime, cook the bacon until crisp and tender.
 Crumble.

-Add the chopped romaine lettuce to a bowl big enough to toss it with the dressing.
+Add the arugula lettuce to a bowl big enough to toss it with the dressing.
 Add the dressing and toss to coat.

 Place the lettuce in a serving bowl or on a plate.